fossasia/badgemagic-app/readme.md

 1. Upload `tweeple` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to *Tools > Tweeple* to setup your Twitter API authentication and mange your Twitter feeds.
+3. Go to *Tools > Tweeple* to setup loklak API or your Twitter API authentication and mange your Twitter feeds.

 *NOTE: This plugin does NOT require a theme with Theme Blvd framework.
 This is a plugin for all tweeple!*